 Have advertisements for 0% dealer financing recently caught your eyes or ears?
-Whether or not you were in the market for a new car before the pandemic, an offer of 0% financing promoted by many auto dealers now might be tempting.
-But 0% financing can have several limitations, so it pays to do your homework before contacting a dealership.
+Whether or not you were in the market for a new car before the pandemic, an offer of 0% financing might be tempting.
+However, 0% financing can have several limitations.
+It pays to do your homework before contacting a dealership.

-Here are a few details you’ll want to be aware of when taking a closer look at dealer offers.
+Here are a few details you’ll want to be aware of when taking a closer look at offers from dealers.

-- Term limits.
-Some dealers will only allow 0% financing for shorter-term loans, which means higher monthly payments.
-On the flip side, if they offer it for a long term, such as 72 months (6 years), you could be making car payments long after the car’s value is significantly less.
-Many financial experts recommend having an auto loan term under 5 years (60 months).
+- Term limits: Some dealers will only allow 0% financing for shorter-term loans, which means higher monthly payments.
+On the flip side, if they offer it for a long term, such as 72 months (6 years), you could be making car payments long after the car’s value is significantly lower than the amount owed.
+Many financial experts recommend having an auto loan term under 60 months (5 years).
 The quicker you pay off the car and own it, the sooner you’ll be in a more financially secure position to sell or trade in the car on your terms.

-- Down payment or trade-in options.
-Some dealers will promote "no money down" along with 0% financing as a great feature, but that just means you'll be financing more.
+- Down payment or trade-in options: Some dealers will promote “no money down” along with 0% financing as a great feature, but that just means you’ll be financing more.
 Having a down payment reduces the purchase price, and financial experts recommend putting down 20% if you can.
-Negotiating with a dealer to get a lower price and 0% financing can be more challenging, and they may say you can't put money down or trade in a vehicle, so beware of those potential roadblocks.
+Negotiating with a dealer to get a lower price and 0% financing can be more challenging.
+They may even say you can’t put money down or trade in a vehicle, so beware of those potential roadblocks.

-- Before shopping: Do your homework, get preapproved.
 If you’ve been considering a new car for a while, the next few months might be a good time to buy if you can afford a new car and loan.
-But if you buy on impulse, it could mean getting the wrong car at the wrong time—like buying a shirt on the clearance rack because it was “a great deal,” but it doesn’t fit right and was a waste of money if you can’t return it.
-Don’t let a special deal pressure you into buying a car you don’t want or really need.
+But if you buy on impulse, it could mean getting the wrong car at the wrong time.
+It’s like buying a shirt on the clearance rack because it was “a great deal,” but it doesn’t fit right and was a waste of money if you can’t return it.
+Don’t let a special deal pressure you into buying a car you don’t want or really need!

-- Get preapproved.
-It’s wise to check with your financial institution and get preapproved for an auto loan before you go shopping.
-That way, you’ll have a secured rate and know how much you can spend to stay in budget and have a loan ready to go if you choose not to finance with a dealer (or don’t qualify).
+- Get preapproved: It’s wise to check with your financial institution and get preapproved for an auto loan before you go shopping.
+This way, you’ll know how much you can spend to stay in budget and have a loan ready to go if you choose not to finance with a dealer (or don’t qualify).
 Obtaining an auto loan at a financial institution you already have a relationship with can be helpful for making payments more easily or communicating if there are questions.
 It can also be easier to transfer funds and pay off the loan more quickly if you choose.

 Check out Navy Federal’s auto loan rates as part of your research.
-We always have our members’ best interests in mind and can help with low rates, an easy loan application process, quick decisions and military discounts.* Visit us online for several auto-buying resources, calculators and our learning center that can help you make a smart decision with zero regrets.
+We always have our members’ best interests in mind and can help with great rates, an easy loan application process, quick decisions and military discounts.1 Check out our auto-buying resources, auto calculators and our auto learning center that can help you make a smart decision with zero regrets.

-*Direct deposit required.
-Military special may expire at any time.
+Direct deposit required.
+This military special may expire at any time.
 Applicants must contact Navy Federal by phone or visit a branch to receive the discount.
-Active Duty rate discounts (which are also available for retired military members) can be applied, subject to certain restrictions.
+Active Duty rate discounts (which are also available for retired military members) can be applied, subject to certain restrictions.↵